sapols/bai-book/content/videos/principles-of-fMRI/8-fmri-signal-and-bold-physiology/index.md

 Q. Does the peak at 5 second indicate the time of the highest neural activity?
 If so, how?
 If not, why not?

-A. Probably, because BOLD signals usually (but not always) correlate with neural activity.
+A. No, because peak BOLD signals follow neural activity after a delay of 4-6 seconds, meaning the peak activity happened about 1 second into this graph.
+Also, BOLD signals only usually (not always) correlate with neural activity.

 Q. Suppose we choose a TR of 500ms.
 Roughly at which frame (e.g., 5th, 10th, 15th ...etc) may we observe the peak response?